Sixty-eighth session of the United Nations General Assembly: Agenda

 President John William Ashe chose the theme of the session as "The Post 2015 Development Agenda: Setting the Stage."

 Issues

 Other issues for the session are migration, nuclear disarmament, the MDGs and disabilities and a High-Level thematic debate, mandated by the General Assembly, on investment in Africa and its role in achieving development objectives.
 United Nations Security Council reform will also be an issue, though according to Ashe it will be an uphill battle.

 Resolutions

 Resolutions came before the UNGA between October 2013 and summer 2014.
-Notable resolutions include 68/262 in regards to the 2014 Crimean crisis.
+Notable resolutions include 68/262 in regards to the annexation of Crimea by the Russian Federation.

 Elections

 The election of non-permanent members to the Security Council for 2014–2015 was held in October 2013.
 Outgoing members were: Morocco, Togo, Guatemala, Pakistan and Azerbaijan.
 Incoming members are Chad, Nigeria, Lithuania and Chile.
 While Saudi Arabia were elected they declined to take the role citing "double standards" and calling the body ineffective in dealing with the Syrian civil war.
 Jordan then took its place.

 An election to choose 18 members of the United Nations Human Rights Council for a three-year term will take place.
 The outgoing states are: Angola, Ecuador, Guatemala, Libya, Malaysia, Maldives, Mauritania, Moldova, Qatar, Spain, Switzerland and Thailand.
 Declared losing candidates were South Sudan (89) and Uruguay (93).
 Others who received votes were: Andorra, Iran, Jordan, Greece, Latvia, Luxembourg, Portugal San Marino, Singapore, Slovakia, Thailand and Tunisia.
 All received just one vote except Jordan, who got 16 votes, and Tunisia, who got two votes.
 On 12 November, those elected were Algeria (164), China (176), Cuba (148), France (174), Macedonia (177), Maldives (164), Mexico (135), Morocco (163), Namibia (150), Russia (176), Saudi Arabia (140), the United Kingdom (171)and Vietnam (184), amid controversy.
 Namibia, Macedonia and Vietnam were elected for the first time.
 The minimum required votes was 97.
 In reaction the U.S. State Department spokeswoman Jen Psaki said: "We regret that some countries elected to the Human Rights Council have failed to show their commitment to the promotion and protection of human rights.
 [The council was able to] work together and make progress [when Russia, China and Cuba were members and] that is what we are hopeful of with the council moving forward."